 The project site is generally level with a very slight slope (1 - 2 percent) trending toward the south, and has been primarily disturbed from dairy and agricultural activities that have resulted in modification of surface and below-grade conditions.
-Secondary site disturbances have resulted from the construction and maintenance of the Southern California Edison high-voltage transmission line corridor and the development of a nursery.
+Secondary site disturbances have resulted from the construction and maintenance of the Southern California Edison high-voltage transmission line corridors and the development of dairies and a hog farm.